June 22, 2022

 Learning that your spousal, common-law, or conjugal partner sponsorship application has been refused is one of the most devastating outcomes in immigration law.
 Making matters worse, people are often surprised by this result and by how demanding the legal test really is.
-The good news is that there are legal means to challenge these kinds of refusals.
+The good news is that there are options available to challenge these kinds of refusals.

 The first question we often hear when approached by a client who has had their sponsorship application refused is “why?”
-To understand what may have gone wrong, we have to look at section 4(1) of the Immigration and Refugee Protection Regulations (Regulations):
+To understand what may have gone wrong, one area of the law to review is section 4(1) of the Immigration and Refugee Protection Regulations (Regulations):

 4(1) For the purposes of these Regulations, a foreign national shall not be considered a spouse, a common-law partner or a conjugal partner of a person if the marriage, common-law partnership or conjugal partnership…